eillarra/pdfino/docs/templates.rst

 .. note::

-  The ``template`` parameter has priority over the ``template_class`` attribute if both are specified for a document.
+  The ``template`` init argument has priority over the ``template_class`` class attribute if both are specified for a document.

 Default styles
 --------------

 Styles are something that require some tweaking in ReportLab.
 In PDFino, some styles are created by default for you and you have a simple API to add new ones or modify the existing ones.
-You can also use the ``options`` parameter to change the style of a single element without having to create new styles.
+You can also use the ``options`` argument to change the style of a single element without having to create new styles.

 The :func:`pdfino.styles.get_sample_stylesheet` function returns the collection of styles that are created by default